-Exactly like an air handler can work with an air conditioner, an air handler works together with your heat pump.
+Exactly like an air handler works with an AC, an air handler works together with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than producing it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This can be confusing for some of our customers, but it's not too complex and we're happy to explain the difference.
+This can be confusing for some people, but it's not that complicated and we're happy to explain the difference.
 An air handler includes the blower, and several other components in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.

 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
 If you have a furnace you probably don't need to be concerned about an air handler.
-Air handlers tend to be paired up with heat pumps and help improve air flow throughout the house.
-Some units also provide backup heating and cooling elements to help out the heat pump.
-A furnace works a little differently.
-Instead of an air handler, furnaces have their own blowers that move the hot air into your ducts and disperse throughout your home.
+Air handlers tend to be used with heat pumps and help regulate air flow throughout the home.
+Some units also provide secondary heating and cooling parts to help out the heat pump.
+A furnace works differently.
+Instead of an air handler, furnaces have their own blowers that move the warmed air into your ductwork and disperse throughout your home.
 Since furnaces have combustion chambers and burn fuel to make heat, they don't need some of the parts you'll find in a modern air handler.

 Air conditioners contain the condenser and are typically set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
 Air conditioners actually pull out heat from inside your home through a variety of parts in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-The warm air inside your home is pulled into the system through return ducts and then pass over a refrigerant coil.
+The warm air inside your home is drawn into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then send the heat outside.
+Refrigerant lines then carry the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and comprehend.
+Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.